apache/incubator-kie-kogito-examples/process-usertasks-quarkus/extended/docker-compose/README.md

     docker-compose stop

-  It is also recommended to remove any of stopped containers by running:
+  It is also recommended removing any of stopped containers by running:

     docker-compose rm